 I’m sad that my gaming will have to end like this.
 Currently, I’m in a “let go” mode of my old identity… it must change, and it hurts me.
 [Gaming] doesn’t mean much to me anymore, but it still means and because it does, losing it also hurts.

-Reflecting on the above, Fredrika continues to talk about her attempts learn new, different joys in gaming.
+Reflecting on the above, Fredrika continues to talk about her attempts to learn new, different joys in gaming.
 She started playing a simulation game that she soon “exhausted” by running multiple parallel accounts and trying to keep “everything alive”—eventually taking five hours of her daily time.
 After 120 hours of play, she quit in frustration.
 “How can I relearn to enjoy gaming?
 Please, tell me how to do that.”
 Her relationship with gaming remains unstable.